Skip to main content

 Organize systems, metrics, and alerts

 When you use Netdata to monitor and troubleshoot an entire infrastructure, you need sophisticated ways of keeping everything organized.
-Netdata allows to organize your observability infrastructure with Spaces, Rooms, virtual nodes, host labels, and metric labels.
+Netdata allows organizing your observability infrastructure with Spaces, Rooms, virtual nodes, host labels, and metric labels.

 Spaces and Rooms